Not education, experience or intellectual prowess can explain why people handle anger, excitement, fear and other emotions differently.

 Emotional intelligence is a field that has been elusive since the beginning of man.
 But its time has come and it’s no longer an understudy waiting to be discovered.

-Its value must be appreciated and the required attention given to it including in families, schools and workplace.
+Its value must be appreciated and the required attention is given to it including in families, schools, and workplaces.

 Being socially intelligent can come to people by Providence, but it is an art that can be learned, improved, and mastered.